J. D. Tippit: Murder and investigation

 Extensive damage to the bullets and mutilation was noted.
 Later, the House Select Committee on Assassinations (HSCA) agreed with Cunningham's conclusion that none of the bullets found could be positively identified, or ruled out, as having been fired from Oswald's revolver.
 Still, when they test-fired the gun, they found that bullets fired from it could actually be matched to each other, if they were of the same type and manufacturer.

 There was a discrepancy between the four cartridge cases (2 Western, 2 Remington-Peters) and the four bullets (3 Western-Winchester, 1 Remington-Peters) found; one of the proposed explanations was that Oswald fired five shots, and one bullet and one cartridge case were not found.

 Upon his arrest and during subsequent questionings by police, Oswald denied any involvement in Tippit's murder.
-Based on eyewitness' statements and the gun found in Oswald's possession at the time of his arrest, he was formally charged with the murder of Tippit at 7:10 p.m. on November 22.
+According to Captain Will Fritz, Oswald admitted he armed himself with a revolver before going to the theater.
+Detective Gus Rose recalled differently, saying that Oswald denied owning a revolver and claimed the cops had planted the revolver on him when they arrested him in the theater.
+Based on eyewitness' statements and the gun, Oswald was formally charged with the murder of Tippit at 7:10 p.m. on November 22.
 During the course of the day, police began to suspect that Oswald was also involved in the shooting of Kennedy.
 At approximately 1:00 am on November 23, Oswald was also charged with assassinating Kennedy.
 Oswald continued to maintain his innocence in connection with both murders.
 On November 24, while being transported from the Dallas City Jail to the Dallas County Jail, Oswald was shot and mortally wounded by Dallas nightclub owner Jack Ruby.
 The shooting was broadcast throughout the United States and Canada on live television.

 As Oswald was killed before he was tried for either crime, President Lyndon B. Johnson commissioned a committee of US Senators, Congressmen and elder statesmen to investigate the events surrounding the deaths of Kennedy, Tippit, and Oswald in an effort to answer questions regarding the events.
 Johnson also hoped to quell rumors that arose after Oswald was shot by Ruby that the assassination and subsequent shootings were part of a conspiracy.
 The committee, known as the Warren Commission, named for the commission chairman, Chief Justice Earl Warren, spent ten months investigating the murders and interviewing witnesses.
-On September 24, 1964, the Warren Commission released an 888-page report that concluded there was no evidence of a conspiracy and Oswald had acted alone in killing Kennedy and Tippit.
+On September 24, 1964, the Warren Commission released an 888-page report that concluded there was no evidence of a conspiracy and Oswald had killed Kennedy and Tippit, acting alone.
 The report also concluded that Ruby acted alone in the killing of Oswald.